-Replacing “Illuminations Reflections Of Earth “Epcot Forever ” features classic Epcot tunes.
-“Epcot Forever” will begin with a spark of imagination that swells into an epic spectacle of fireworks, music, lighting, lasers, and special effects kites.
+Replacing “Illuminations Reflections Of Earth is “Epcot Forever ”.
+It begins with a spark of imagination that swells into an epic spectacle of fireworks, music, lighting, lasers, and special effects kites.

 Disney’s Skyliner is a brand new way for guests to travel around (or rather above) Disney parks.
 These gondola style lifts connect four Disney resorts, including the all-new Disney Riviera Resort, to both Epcot and Disney’s Hollywood Studios.